Vasudevanand Saraswati

-Vasudevanand Saraswati (वासुदेवानंद सरस्वती / टेंबे स्वामी; 1854 -1914), also known as Tembe Swami, is a Hindu saint who is regarded as an incarnation of Dattatreya.
+Vasudevanand Saraswati (1854 -1914), also known as Tembe Swami, is a Hindu saint who is regarded as an incarnation of Dattatreya.

 Early life

 His parents were devotees of Dattatreya, his father Ganesh Bhatt Tembe spending years together in the remote Ganagapur temple of the Lord in Karnataka.
 His mother Ramabai also spent her time in religious pursuits like japa (recitation of mantras), pradakshina, path, atithisatkar (hospitality) etc. After a twelve-year stay in Ganagapur, Dattatreya appeared in a dream and instructed Ganesh Bhatt to return to Mangaon and lead the life of a householder, promising to incarnate as his son.
 It was after his return from Ganagapur that his eldest son Vasudev was born on Shravan Vadya 5, Shalivahan Shaka 1776, 26 ghatika after sunrise (4 - 4.30 a.m.) at Mangaon, near Sawantvadi, Maharashtra to this Karhade Brahmin family.

 At the age of three years, Vasudev started attending the private school held in the Yakshini temple in the village.
 He had to learn writing with his fingers on a layer of dust, a very tiring and painful practice.
 Apart from the secular education in the school, Vasudev also received traditional oral education from his grandfather Hari Bhatt Tembe.
 With his sharp intellect and quick memory, Vasudev soon mastered the basics of Sanskrit grammar and poetry.

 In 1875, at the age of 21 years, he was married to Bayo - later renamed Annapurnabai- the daughter of Babajipant Gode from Ranjangad.

 He established Datta Mandir in Mangaon in 1883.
 The construction of the sanctum was carried out with his own hands.
 The Datta idol in the temple was given to him by a sculptor at Kagal, who said that Dattatreya had appeared in his dreams and ordered him to make the idol for Maharaj as per his specifications.

 He was an expert Sanskrit scholar right from his childhood.
 He travelled across the country for 23 years, strictly following the harsh discipline of the Sanyas Ashram.
 All people had equal access to him.
 There was no discrimination in spite of his personal strict code of purity.
 People of all castes were the recipients of his grace and he was very sensitive and listened sympathetically to their sorrows and grievances and provided counsel which, if followed, would remove or relieve their sufferings.

 He has authored around 19 books like Dwisahastri Gurucharitra (1889), Datta Puran (1892), Datta Mahatmya (1901), Saptashati Gurucharitra Saar (1904) and many more.

 The holy book Shri GuruCharitra was not supposed to be read by women according to Maharaj.
 Hence, for women to gain knowledge of the book, he wrote The Saptashati Gurucharitra Saar, a short version of the Gurucharitra.

 He took sanyas thirteen days after his wife's death in 1891, at the banks of the River Godavari, when a Sanyasi appeared from across the river and administered the vows of sanyas.
 Later, he was given the 'dand' (monastic sceptre) by Narayanand Saraswati at Ujjaini.